MarcusHSmith/StoryLift/PRD.md

 This is the project board in a single markdown file.
 Everything is TypeScript and deploys on Vercel.

 **Note: This application focuses exclusively on YouTube video processing for Instagram Stories.
-Users must download YouTube videos locally before processing due to YouTube's terms of service.
 The application provides automated processing and export without manual editing tools.**

 Check items off as you go.